mintm/frontend-test/README.md

 ## Installation

 You're smart, right?
-So you don't need any instruction.
+So you shouldn't need any instruction :)

+Didn't succeed to install it on your own?
+Don't waste 20min more, there you go:

 ```
 npm install